 Story of a young woman, Mrs. McBain, who moves from New Orleans to frontier Utah, on the very edge of the American West.
-She arrives to find her new husband and family slaughtered, but by who?
+She arrives to find her new husband and family slaughtered, but by whom?
 The prime suspect, coffee-lover Cheyenne, befriends her and offers to go after the real killer, assassin gang leader Frank, in her honor.
-He is accompanied by Harmonica on his quest to get even.
-Get-rich-quick subplots and intricate character histories intertwine with such artistic flair that this could in fact be the movie-to-end-all-movies.Written by
+He is accompanied by Harmonica, a man already on a quest to get even.Written by

 When Cheyenne shoots the man who's guarding Harmonica through the train window, there is no blood on the chair the man was sitting in, despite the fact that he was shot at pointblank range.
 See more »